How to Get an Upwork Identity Verification Badge

 2. Complete a video verification call

-– For the verification call, make sure that you have a working webcam and microphone.
+For the Upwork video verification, make sure that you have a working webcam and microphone.
 The call should take less than ten minutes.

-I researched what the Upwork agents usually ask and came up with the following – Full name, Government ID used, Upwork email address, information about your contracts if you are working full time or part-time, name of your current clients and what do you do for them, etc. The questions are not always the same per Upwork Agent and freelancers.
+I researched what the Upwork agents usually ask and came up with the following – Full name, Government ID used, Upwork email address, information about your contracts if you are working full time or part-time, name of your current clients, your hourly rate, and what you do for them, etc. The questions are not always the same per Upwork Agent and freelancers.

 So, before the call, I prepared everything.
 I made sure that my webcam and headphone are working, my ID is with me in case they asked for it, and visited my profile to review the contracts that I have.
 Then, I clicked the link on the Action Required notification to get started.